matthieu-beteille/redux-data-fx/README.md

 The idea is simple: in addition of your app's new state, your reducers can also return a data structure describing some side effects you want to run. (your reducers remain pure.)

-This is a little similar to `redux-loop`, mostly inspired by the elm architecture.
+This is a little similar to `redux-loop`, inspired by the elm architecture.
 But this very implementation's idea comes from re-frame in cljs and its effectful handlers. (re-frame is an awesome project, you should definitely check it out https://github.com/Day8/re-frame/)

 ## Overview